Constrained Ramsey numbers for rainbow $P_5$: Preliminaries

 \begin{problem} For the 3-uniform tight path or loose path $P$ of length 4 and a 3-uniform hypergraph $H$, determine if $f(H, P)=R_3(H)$. \end{problem} {\bf (6)}~ In 2004, Eroh and Oellermann~\cite{ErOe} introduced a bipartite variation of the constrained Ramsey number $f(H,G)$.
 Given two bipartite graphs $H$ and $G$, the {\it bipartite constrained Ramsey number} (also called {\it bipartite rainbow Ramsey number}) $h(H,G)$ is defined as the minimum integer $n$ such that, in every edge-coloring of $K_{n,n}$ with any number of colors, there is either a monochromatic copy of $H$ or a rainbow copy of $G$.
 Eroh and Oellermann~\cite{ErOe} showed that $h(H,G)$ exists if and only if either $H$ is a star or $G$ is a star forest.
 Therefore, if $G$ is a path of length at least 3, then $h(H,G)$ exists if and only if $H$ is a star.
 Eroh and Oellermann~\cite{ErOe} proved that for integers $m,n\geq 2$ with $m\leq 2n-3$, we have $h(K_{1,n}, P_{m+1})=(m-1)(n-1)+1=BR_{m-1}(K_{1,n})$.
 In particular, it follows that $h(K_{1,n}, P_{4})=BR_2(K_{1,n})$ for $n\geq 3$, and $h(K_{1,n}, P_{5})=BR_3(K_{1,n})$ for $n\geq 4$.
-One can also derive that $h(K_{1,2}, P_{4})=BR_2(K_{1,2})$, $h(K_{1,2}, P_{5})=5=BR_3(K_{1,2})+1$ and $h(K_{1,3}, P_{5})=BR_3(K_{1,3})$ from Lemmas~\ref{th:LiWLP4} and \ref{th:LiWLP5}.
+One can also derive that $h(K_{1,2}, P_{4})=3=BR_2(K_{1,2})$, $h(K_{1,2}, P_{5})=5=BR_3(K_{1,2})+1$ and $h(K_{1,3}, P_{5})=7=BR_3(K_{1,3})$ from Lemmas~\ref{th:LiWLP4} and \ref{th:LiWLP5}.
 Thus $h(K_{1,n}, P_{5})=BR_3(K_{1,n})$ only holds for $n\geq 3$.

 If we intend to study the problem for other monochromatic subgraphs, we must take into account an additional restriction on the number of colors to ensure the study is well-defined.
 Given two bipartite graphs $H,G$ and a positive integer $k$, let $h_k(H,G)$ be the minimum integer $n$ such that in any edge-coloring of $K_{n,n}$ with at most $k$ colors, there is either a monochromatic copy of $H$ or a rainbow copy of $G$.
 We can prove the following two results related to rainbow $P_4$ and $P_5$.
+Recall that $s(H), t(H), s^{\ast}(H), t^{\ast}(H)$ are the parameters defined in Section~\ref{subsec:Ramsey}.

 \begin{proposition} Let $H$ be a bipartite graph and $k\geq 3$ be an integer.
 If $H$ is connected or $k\geq \frac{t(H)-1}{s(H)-1}$, then $h_k(H, P_4)=\max\{BR_2(H), k(s(H)-1)+1\}.$ \end{proposition}

 \begin{proof} For the lower bound, since a 2-edge-colored graph contains no rainbow $P_4$, we have $h_k(H, P_4)\geq BR_2(H)$.
 In order to prove $h_k(H, P_4)\geq k(s(H)-1)+1$, we defined an edge-colored $K_{k(s(H)-1),k(s(H)-1)}$ with partite sets $X$ and $Y$ as follows.
 We partition $X$ into $k$ parts $X_1, X_2, \ldots, X_k$ with $|X_1|=|X_2|= \cdots =|X_k|=s(H)-1$, and color the edges such that $c(X_i, Y)=i$ for every $i\in [k]$.
 Note that there is no rainbow $P_4$ or monochromatic $H$ is this edge-colored $K_{k(s(H)-1),k(s(H)-1)}$, so $h_k(H, P_4)\geq k(s(H)-1)+1$.